-This is going to be a write up on a technique that I have used a lot to create a semi realistic looking paint job on a 3D print, for this one here I used the Ieyo bust from Thingiverse.
+This is going to be a write up on a Painting process that I have used a lot to create a semi realistic looking paint job on a 3D print, for this one here I used the Ieyo bust from Thingiverse.

 To start this piece was 3D printed on my Wanhao Duplicator I3 at a 0.1mm layer height in a nice bright colour filament (Voltivo Excelfil Signal Orange) which will help later on when we come to sand and prime the part.